Thomas Collow

 1. At Havre-le-Grace, [death of] Thomas Collow esq., merchant there, and formerly of the island of Tobago.

-2. William and John Collow were slave-traders out of Le Havre, with 9 voyages to St Domingue and Tobago 1787-1793 (all nine also involving [James] Carmichael); William Collow was also in some 18 voyages out of London between 1790 and 1796, mostly to St Vincent but with some elsewhere in the Caribbean, including Tobago.
+2. William and John [sic] Collow were reportedly slave-traders out of Le Havre, with 9 voyages in the Transatlantic Slave Trade Database to St Domingue and Tobago 1787-1793 (all nine also involving [James] Carmichael); William Collow was also in some 18 voyages out of London between 1790 and 1796, mostly to St Vincent but with some elsewhere in the Caribbean, including Tobago.
 These were almost certainly brothers of Thomas Collow, sons of the Rev. John Collow of the Church of Scotland, Minister of Penpont.
 Literature in French identifies Thomas Collow as central to the slave-trading of the firm of 'Collow and Carmichael' [in fact Collow Freres Carmichael & Cie.] out of Le Havre: it is not clear why Thomas Collow's name does not appear in the Trans-atlantic Slave-Trade Database.
 The death on Tobago of James Collow, identified as the son of the late Rev. John Collow of Penpont, was reported in March 1796.

 3. In 1773, 'Cheap, Callow [sic] and Paul' were show as the Present Proprietors of Northeast division (St John parish) Lot no. 33 (200 acres) originally purchased by William Young 05/06/1770 and which became Telescope.
 This probably referred to William Collow, known to have been a partner with Thomas Cheap in 1782.